almossawi/badarguments/extras/content/posts/main/index.md

 <div class="Image__Small">
   <img src="" />
-  <figcaption>[Art 9] Person A: "They ripped my tie right off and ran away.
+  <figcaption>[Art 9] Animal A: "They ripped my tie right off and ran away.
 And not for the first time.
-Person B: You're always so bitter, Jimmy.
+Animal B: You're always so bitter, Jimmy.
 It's so annoying."</figcaption>
 </div>

 In a 2017 interview, an influential author and political commentator shares the line